Home

 Slack takes the lead.
 Where Skype’s search features are very basic, Slack has an advanced search feature which is a must-have for all business collaboration.

-Like we said before, both these tools are the bosses.
+As we said before, both these tools are the bosses.
 Skype shines when it comes to audio and video calls and Office 365 tools, and Slack wins us over with integration options.
 Nobody knows your business better than you.
 So, we are going to let you decide the best, considering the features compared above.

-And if the information was mind-boggling, and left you overwhelmed, here’s the condensed verdict as the key take-away:
+And if the information was mind-boggling, and left you overwhelmed, here’s the condensed verdict as the key takeaway:

-An ideal Skype Customer could be a company that relies heavily on the audio and video-call conference, where calls need to be made irrespective of internet connectivity.
+An ideal Skype Customer could be a company that relies heavily on audio and video-call conferences, where calls need to be made irrespective of internet connectivity.
 And it’s a perfect pick for businesses that need real-time access and collaboration on Office 365 applications.
 For businesses that function through Excel, Powerpoint, and Outlook, Skype is a preferred choice.

-A typical slack client could be the companies that rely on integrations with third-party tools.
+A typical Slack client could be companies that rely on integrations with third-party tools.
 Since Slack allows over one thousand integrations, it can be the right choice for businesses needing additional features or functionalities.
 If your team members need to chat on diverse topics and projects, Slack is the best choice.
 With Slack’s ability to create multiple channels, the team can collaborate on multiple projects and also access references faster through advanced search filters.

 This business collaboration software also has features like live location sharing, confidentially chat windows, and data recording features.
 There are a lot more great things that you can do with Troop Messenger.

-At Troop Messenger, we strive to enhance the user experience through our robust R&D. We invite you to give Troop Messenger a try and see how this new-age ‘slack and skype alternative’ ends your search for the best team collaboration tool.
+At Troop Messenger, we strive to enhance the user experience through our robust R&D. We invite you to give Troop Messenger a try and see how this new-age ‘slack and Skype alternative’ ends your search for the best team collaboration tool.